 Taxes are amounts of money people contribute to the costs of running a country or community.
 For example, taxes pay for schools, hospitals, and roads.
-When citizens and green card holders pay taxes, they are paying their share of programs that benefit them.
+When immigrants and citizens pay taxes, they are paying their share of programs that benefit them.

 What is a tax?

 A tax is an amount of money we pay to governments.
-Governments include federal government, state governments, and the smaller, local governments that run counties and cities.
+Governments include federal, state, and the smaller, local governments that run counties and cities.
 If you earn money, spend money, or own property in America, you will pay taxes of one kind or another.
-It is important to understand how to pay taxes in the right way.
+It is important to understand how to pay taxes the right way.

 What is income tax?

-The rate, or amount, of income tax you pay depends on how much you earn and what your expenses are.
-People who earn or receive more money pay more in taxes than people who get less money.
+The rate, or amount, of income tax you pay, depends on how much you earn and what your expenses are.

 Getting married can affect how much tax you pay, too.
 Single people get a lower tax credit than a married couple, so they may pay more tax.
 But married couples who both work may pay more tax together than when they were single.